+Pet ownership has many advantages, but it comes with a fair share of disadvantages too.
+Fleas are a potential hazard that proactive pet parents can't reasonably ignore.
 Flea infestations are not only a frustrating nuisance, they can also cause health concerns for you and your pet.
-While there are many effective chemical treatments on the market to rid your home of these pests, a natural and cost effective treatment is ordinary table salt.
+While there are many effective chemical treatments on the market to rid your home of these pests, you probably weren't aware of the fact that salt kills fleas.
+The ordinary table salt that enhances your meals can also double as a natural and cost-effective flea treatment.

 Breaking the Cycle